RashCodeKlopper/TaskListApp/README.md

 This command builds and copies the angular files into the 'src/main/resources/static' folder from the backend project

-# Important

-Execute the 'ng build' command prior to starting the backend server with the 'mvn spring-boot:run' command

 # What happens when the backend server is started

 - A .jar file containing the Java & Spring Boot code is deployed to the embedded Tomcat Server